Accommodations Toolkit

 Designated Feature:

-Ear mufflers, white noise, and/or other equipment used to block external sounds.
+Noise Buffers: Ear mufflers, white noise, or other equipment used to block external sounds.

 District of Columbia

-Student uses headphones or noise buffers to minimize distraction or filter external noise during testing.
-If headphones are used only as noise buffers, they should not be plugged into the student's device.
+Headphones or Noise Buffers: The student uses headphones or noise buffers to minimize distraction, access embedded text-to-speech, or filter external noise during testing (in addition to when headphones are required for the ELA/literacy assessment).
+If headphones are used only as noise buffers, do not plug them into the testing device.

 Florida